pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 using :ref:`pypeit_trace_edges`, the next major step in the data reduction is wavelength calibration.
-The example dataset provided here should be easily automatically wavelength calibrated by the usual :ref:`run-pypeit` script, so at this stage, as long as the traces have been properly identified, there is no needto worry about that step.
+The example dataset provided here should be easily automatically wavelength calibrated by the usual :ref:`run-pypeit` script, so at this stage, as long as the traces have been properly identified, there is no need to worry about that step.

 Running in calibration mode
 +++++++++++++++++++++++++++